-On weekdays from 5:30 am to 5:30 pm Complimentary Valet Parking is available at the ASC entrance.
+On weekdays from 6:30 am to 5:30 pm Complimentary Valet Parking is available at the ASC entrance.
 Self parking is available in the lot at the end of Guard Street.
-On evenings and weekends, the "valet" spots may be used by patients.
+On evenings and weekends, the "valet" spots may be used, however you may need to move your vehicle so that the spot is empty for the following weekday morning.